By Christopher Lathan, MD, MS, MPH

 The findings present a mixed picture of the benefits and potential downsides of social ties as they relate to a healthy lifestyle.

-On International Childhood Cancer Day, it’s important to remember that global support, research, and treatment are vital to ensuring that children in developing countries have the same chance at survival as their peers in the U.S. Physicians such as Dr. Leslie Lehmann from Dana-Farber/Children’s Hospital Cancer Center travel all over the world to deliver expert, curative care to young patients with cancer.
+On International Childhood Cancer Day, it’s important to remember that global support, research, and treatment are vital to ensuring that children in developing countries have the same chance at survival as their peers in the U.S. Physicians such as Dr. Leslie Lehmann from Dana-Farber/Boston Children’s Cancer and Blood Disorders Center travel all over the world to deliver expert, curative care to young patients with cancer.
 Here is her story.

 Rwanda is a tiny country in central Africa with much beauty but few resources.
 The genocide in 1994 that killed nearly a million people also devastated the health care system.
 Many people do not receive basic health care services and cancer care was nonexistent.
 It was impossible to even tell how common cancer was – people would die from a mass, or from bleeding, or infection without ever having a diagnosis.